BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/chapter_04.md

 	DisEmbl-465, DisEmbl-HL, ESpritz Disprot, ESpritz NMR, ESpritz Xray, Globplot, IUPred long, IUPred short, VSL2b.
 Chosen methods are the methods from which the meta prediction is obtained.

 ## 4.4 Confidence

+Confidence intervals and statistical significance.
+Justification for claiming performance differences.

 - Do the performance metrics have __confidence intervals__?
 - Are the results __statistically significant__ to claim that the method is superior to others and baselines?